 The world of Sumo is an austere rating society.
 Rikishi(力士) are called Makuuchi(幕内), from Yokozuna(横綱) to Ozeki(大関), Sekiwaki(関脇), Komusubi(小結), and Maegashira(前頭).
 Those down to the Juryo(十両) are called Sekitori(関取).

 Six times a year, 15 days of matches are held called “Honbasho”(本場所).
-The rankings change according to the results of the matches, and the rankings are announced before the next match, called the “Banzuke”(番付).
+The rankings change according to the results of the matches, and the rankings are announced before the next game, called the “Banzuke”(番付).

-Only the highest-ranked Yokozuna must achieve the results they deserve or the Yokozuna will have to be retired.
+Only the highest-ranked Yokozuna must achieve the results they deserve, or the Yokozuna will have to be retired.
 Tightening a rope (a thick tightening rope tightened by a Yokozuna) requires readiness.

-Normally, Rikishi have Chonmage.
+Normally, Rikishi has Chonmage.

-There are Keiko mawashi and Kesho mawashi and so on, but the Kesho mawashi can only be worn by Rikishi with a rating of Juryo or higher.
+There are Keiko mawashi and Kesho mawashi, and so on, but the Kesho mawashi can only be worn by Rikishi with a rating of Juryo or higher.

 It is said that the Dohyo ring was first established around the middle of the Edo period.
-Until then, wrestlers used to wrestle in a circle made up of spectators.
+Until then, wrestlers used to wrestle in a circle of spectators.
 As the popularity of Sumo grew, it became necessary to put more distance between the spectators and the wrestlers, so the Dohyo was built.